4

 – Ryan

-Oct 1, 2020 at 15:10
+Commented Oct 1, 2020 at 15:10

 • I don't think there's any way to answer this with any certainty without actually asking the team at Facebook.
 However, since it only appears when logged in, it could be a way of adding a security key to any interaction with that particular post.
-Oct 3, 2020 at 7:44
+Commented Oct 3, 2020 at 7:44

 • I think this Q&A site is supposed to help people with best practices.
 I don't need to know what motivations Facebook in particular had, but if this practice is familiar to someone here, I am curious to know what possible reasons there are for using it.
 When is it appropriate / helpful?